mozilla-l10n/documentation/src/products/firefox_desktop/fluent_migrations.md

 Once the sync is completed, repeat the process for each of the other projects (Thunderbird, Seamonkey, Lightning).

 When sync is re-enabled for all projects, switch back the *worker* to `PM` in [Heroku](https://dashboard.heroku.com/apps/mozilla-pontoon/resources).
 Once again, make sure that there are no running sync processes before doing it.

-### Update sign-offs

-At this point all locales with migrated strings will have a new changeset available for sign off.
-Given that the changes are relatively safe, [bulk sign-offs](../review/signoffs.md#bulk-sign-offs) can be used, monitoring only a few locales to double check the output (the only diff will be from the migration).

-This can be done concurrently with the previous step.